Cabinets that Sit on the Counter? Yes, Please!

 Place cabinets on top of the counter and you’ll be able to finally make that corner space count.
 Think about which direction you want the cabinets to face to gain maximum accessibility.
 This can impact the entire flow of the kitchen so plan carefully.

-Cabinets that sit on the countertop make a statement visually and add significantly to your kitchen storage.
-Take the plunge and start planning with one of our kitchen designers.
+Cabinets that sit on the countertop make a statement visually and add significantly to your storage in the kitchen, bathroom, laundry room, and more.
+Take the plunge and start planning with one of our designers.
 Your design is free and there’s no obligation so there’s nothing to lose.

 News & Promos